Awwal41/wedin/README.md

 - Color palette inspired by romantic wedding themes
 - Fonts from Google Fonts
 - Icons from React Icons
-- Built with love for Oluwatobu & Dorcas
+- Built with love for Oluwatobi & Dorcas

 ---